PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 07:02:49
+Last updated: 2024-04-06 07:15:37
-Random Quote: He climbed onto his throne over the corpses of children, though I will grant you he was no Joffrey.  -  Arianne Martell
+Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree